uriel0byte/Learning-Vault/Content_Strategy.md

 * **Format:** Showcasing how to utilize Windows 11, Ubuntu, and Kali Linux inside VMware for malware analysis or log hunting.
 * **Status:** Backlog ⚪

+### Sprint 4: Analysis of a character tied to OSINT techniques.

 ---

 ## 🛠️ Standard Operating Procedures (SOPs)